Jules Tournier, from Napoleon to the conquest of space

 You may already know this draper who made 100% wool sheets (and made in France!) for:

-Last year, almost all of the camel coats were sold in two weeks, we had not anticipated such a craze and many were disappointed by this out of stock in the middle of winter .
+Last year, almost all of the camel coats were gone in two weeks.
+We hadn't anticipated such a craze and many were disappointed by this stock shortage in the middle of winter .

-This time, we learned from our mistakes and we hope that the quantities will be sufficient.
+This time we have learned from our mistakes and we hope that the quantities will be sufficient.

-All sizes are therefore available in all colors!
+So all sizes are available in all colours!

-Now that we have taken stock of the stocks, Rafik will take us back to the atypical history of this manufacturer, where military uniforms, Balmain, Chanel, technical clothing and aerospace come together...
+Now that we have taken stock, Rafik will go back over the unusual history of this manufacturer, which combines military uniforms, Balmain, Chanel, technical clothing and aerospace...

 The story of Jules Tournier begins 150 years ago...